Blue And Pink Celestial Self Care CTA Instagram Post-1

 Local Authorities & Legionella Risk

-Local authorities will always have multi-tiered management structure and the importance of a straightforward Legionella risk management ‘communication pathway’, where internal and external staff at all levels have clarity regarding their role and prescriptive responsibilities is vital.
-The forum for this, would be a dedicated Water Safety Group and a clear management framework, accessible to all staff members.
+Local authorities will always have multi-tiered management structures and the importance of a straightforward Legionella risk management ‘communication pathway’, where internal and external staff at all levels have clarity regarding their role and prescriptive responsibilities is vital.
+The forum for this would be a dedicated Water Safety Group and a clear management framework, accessible to all staff members.
 This is often found in Water Safety Plan [WSP] documentation, and more widely on the Local authority intranet in conjunction with other contract documentation.
 BS8680 Water Quality – Water Safety Plans - Code of Practice [2020] provides a framework for just such WSP’s.

 Water Hygiene contractual complications